ianbaxter/Collager/README.md

 <img src="images/collager-screenshot.png" height="731"/>

-Create a barcode collage from your favourite spotify artists profile pictures using the Spotify API.
+Create a barcode collage from your favourite spotify artist's profile pictures using the Spotify Web API.

 ## Setup